ml-opensource/admin-panel-template-reactjs/README.md

 ## Live Playground

-**You’ll need to have Node 10.x or Node 12.x on your local development machine**.
+**You’ll need to have Node v16.x on your local development machine**.
 You can use [nvm](https://github.com/nvm-sh/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 - Clone this repository
 - `yarn install`